 If you want to buy the best index funds, you won't find them at just any random mutual fund company, brokerage firm, insurance company, or bank.
-There are only a handful of financial entities where investors can buy the best index funds on the market and there are also a few companies you'll want to completely avoid for buying index funds.
+There are only a handful of financial entities where investors can buy the best index funds on the market.
+There are also a few companies you'll want to avoid for buying your next index fund.

 Here we share the best mutual fund companies and discount brokers to buy index funds, plus a few financial firms that charge too much for index funds (and should therefore avoid).